D’Arnaud homers in 9th to lead Rays past Yankees 4-3

 Snell allowed one run and five hits over five innings.
 He went 2-3 with a 9.64 ERA in six starts last month.

 Brett Gardner put the Yankees up 1-0 on a second-inning homer.
+He has homered in consecutive games for the third time this year and 13th overall.

 D’Arnaud had an RBI single later in the second for the Rays.